shamansir/the-asphodel-meadows/ARCHITECTURE.md

 }
 ```

+If `act` were an Elm custom type, adding a verb would mean an engine release, and the
+engine could never run someone else's world.
+As data, adding `"clamber"` is a rig pose
+plus four lines of JSON in the data repo, with no engine change at all.

-This is the whole trick for visual consistency.
-The agent is a *choreographer over a
+The closed set is still the whole trick for visual consistency: the agent is a
-finite alphabet*, not an illustrator.
-Adding a new pose is a human art task plus a
-one-line vocabulary edit — and a vocabulary edit bumps `vocabularyHash`, which forces
+*choreographer over a finite alphabet*, never an illustrator.
+A vocabulary edit bumps
-clients to reload assets.
+`vocabularyHash` in the manifest, which tells clients to drop and reload assets.

 ---